-Kyle Carter is a CCI4* event rider who has represented Canada at the Pan American Games, World Equestrian Games and Olympic Games throughout his international career.
+Kyle Carter is a CCI4* event rider who has represented Canada at the Pan American Games, World Equestrian Games and Olympic Games.
 Together with his wife, Jennifer, Kyle runs Carter Eventing out of Citra, Fla.

 An innocuous comment made by a fellow rider several years ago has been on my mind recently.
 I was walking back from show jumping after the two-star at Ocala on a mare who could be quite a pain to sit on.
 I was walking with (fellow eventer) Will Coleman, who had his reins on the buckle as his horse walked calmly along.
 Meanwhile, my mare was backing up and going sideways and all-in-all causing a fuss.
 I knew her well enough to know she was all talk, so I carried on my conversation as if I weren’t sitting on a powder keg.